|

 Back to our protagonists.
 Enter Kepler.
 He needed Brahe's precisely measured

-data badly for the exact calculation of the Mars planetary orbit.
+data badly for the exact calculation of Mars's orbit.
 Initially,

-Brahe refused to give those away.
+Brahe refused to part with them.
 You will find the full dramatic interhuman

 story between those two giants of science on Wikipedia.